ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

 ## Tree traversals are classified into two categories

-- **Breadth-first traversals:** It is also called **Level Order traversal**.
-Here we visit all the nodes at the same level before visiting the nodes at the next level but in this blog we won't go around them since they make use of stacks.
-We will go around them in graphs.
+**Breadth-first traversals:** It is also called **Level Order traversal**.
+Here we visit all the nodes that are at the same level before visiting the nodes at the next level.

 **Depth-first traversals:**